Wondering whether or how to put hobbies and interests on your CV? COVID-19 hit the UK job market hard with... Read more...

 ATS software saves companies time, and consequently money.
 It also streamlines the recruitment process, making it easy for recruiters to manage applications and communicate with applicants.

 ATS software is becoming increasingly common.
-According to Jobscan, as many as 90% of employers use it.
+According to Jobscan, 99% of Fortune 500 companies use it.

 What’s more, research suggests that ATS software rejects 75% of CVs - many of them from highly qualified candidates who simply didn’t optimise their CVs for the software.